ozfortress/ozfortress_docs/docs/rules/global.md

 Breach of the sportsmanship clause will result in exclusion penalties to be determined by the ozfortress administration.

 ### 1.12.
 Match Throwing
 Match Throwing is punishable within ozfortress.
-We enforce this clause to ensure integrity in match play for all involved, and this clause directly ties in with our Tier 2 infraction for **.
+We enforce this clause to ensure integrity in match play for all involved, and this clause directly ties in with our Tier 2 infraction for *Destructive in-game play*.

 What we consider Match Throwing: